Bionic Ever After?: Plot

 Jaime Sommers is counseling OSI agent Kimberly Harmon, who was severely traumatized on her last mission and begs Jaime for help getting out of the OSI.
 Jaime informs Oscar Goldman that Kimberly is unfit for an upcoming mission and needs time to heal.
 On the way to meet her fiancé Steve Austin at his boat, her bionic ear malfunctions, greatly amplifying the sounds around her and causing her to wince in pain.
 The two discuss the plans for their upcoming wedding.
 Later, while playing a bionically-intense racquetball game with Steve, Jaime's right hand appears to be giving her trouble, allowing Steve to win for the first time.
 The next evening, her hand pain begins to worsen and Steve takes notice.
 That night as Jaime lays immobile in bed, someone replaces one of the computer chips in her bionic right arm with a new one labelled "Phase 2".

-At the U.S. Embassy in Nassau, Bahamas, Oscar visits with U.S. Ambassador John MacNamara and his wife Carolyn, who are preparing to host a ball with guest of honor, tennis star Astaad Rashid.
+At the U.S. Embassy in Nassau, Bahamas, Oscar visits with U.S. ambassador John MacNamara and his wife Carolyn, who are preparing to host a ball with guest of honor, tennis star Astaad Rashid.
 Oscar leaves with regrets, explaining that he is best man at Steve and Jaime's wedding and can't stay.
-On the day of the ball, an armed team in a black van infiltrates the Embassy, taking the Ambassador, his wife, and their guests hostage.
-The group, led by Miles Kendrick, deploys a Scud missile with a nuclear core pointed at the heart of the city as insurance against a rescue attempt and demand that Rashid by handed over to them.
+On the day of the ball, an armed team in a black van infiltrates the embassy, taking the Ambassador, his wife, and their guests hostage.
+The group, led by Miles Kendrick, deploys a Scud missile with a nuclear core pointed at the heart of the city as insurance against a rescue attempt and demand that Rashid be handed over to them.

 Back in Washington, Jaime explains to Oscar that her bionic systems seem to be breaking down and that she's worried about the impact it will have on Steve and their wedding.
 The discussion is put on hold as word of the embassy attack comes in.
 Later, while in a counseling session with Kimberly, Jaime collapses and is rushed to the hospital.
 Dr. Rudy Wells, the pioneering bionic surgeon, tells Steve that Jaime might have neurological damage and may never be bionic again.
 In the hospital, Jaime sends Steve away, and he is forced to cancel the wedding.

 Not willing to sit idly as Jaime suffers and to repay a life-saving debt to John MacNamara, Steve asks Oscar for an assignment to resolve the embassy situation.
 Kimberly meets with Steve, telling him that Oscar assigned her as his partner on the mission.
 Inside the embassy, Kendrick's men are searching for Rashid, hidden somewhere within.
 Steve and Kimberly arrive in Nassau and begin making preparations for the rescue.
 After giving him a cup of drugged coffee, Kimberly cuts open Steve's bionic arm in the same way Jaime's was earlier.